gianni-rosato/svt-av1-psy/Docs/Appendix-Intra-Block-Copy.md

 detected.
 Alternatively, there is a manual mode where the user can configure the encoder to enable or disable IBC via –scm 0/1 in the encoder command line instruction.
 With -scm 1, IBC will be used regardless of the value of the SC detector.
+Command line option `-intrabc-mode` allows to specify intraBC mode as per table below.

 The control flags associated with the IBC feature are listed in Table 1 below.